micromedio/herz-ui/src/components/TableFilters/TableFilters.md

 ```

 ##### key

 - The key for this filter.
 When this filter changes it will be passed to the `onFilterChange` callback along with the new value
 - Usually you want this to be the name of the property in your data that this filter will filter by (e.g. a filter select for the status of a patient would use `status` as the key, if that is the name of the property where the status is stored in the patient data object)

 ##### label

 - The Select label

 ##### value

 - The controlled value of the `Select`

 ##### options

 - An array of objects for the options of the Select
-- For more information see the `DropdownSelect` component
+- For more information see the `Selector` component

 ##### onFilterChange

 - This is the callback that will be called when there's a change in any of the Select components
 - It's called with the changed filter `key` and the new `value`

 #### search, hideSearch and onSearchChange

 The `search` prop is where the input props are defined.
 It receives an object in the format:

 ```js static